nthu103060011/on-deck-web/README.md

 A web app that pushes a notification when your favorite baseball player is on deck.

 ## For Users
-Go to https://on-deck-web.herokuapp.com/ and follow your favorite players as the game begins!
+Go to ~~https://on-deck-web.herokuapp.com/~~ and follow your favorite players as the game begins!
+> This site has been closed since Heroku no longer provides free dynos.

 ### Notify Events
 You would receive a push notification when the followed player is